 Enduring multiple health problems can be exhausting — on both the person living with Down syndrome and their entire family.
 Consider finding support through faith, professional counseling, or reaching out to community resources and other families living with Down syndrome.

 Another common issue those living with Down syndrome face is obesity.
-Ensuring that your loved one eats healthy foods in healthy portions is essential to maintaining optimal weight and health, as is developing an exercise routine.
+Ensuring that your loved one eats healthy foods in healthy portions is essential to maintaining optimal weight and health, as is developing an exercise routine approved by a healthcare provider.
 To engage your loved one with Down syndrome, make this healthy lifestyle a family affair — take family walks through a local park frequently throughout the week, or try new recipes to make healthy cooking and eating fun.
 Recreational activities, such as swimming and dancing classes, are also available for children with special needs, and can provide another opportunity for fitness.

 Babies and children who are living with Down syndrome oftentimes experience developmental delays.
 Certain milestones, such as crawling, walking, and the development of motor skills may be set back due to low muscle tone and cognitive abilities.
 Speech may also progress at a slower rate, and speech difficulties, such as stuttering can appear.
 In order to set a child with Down syndrome up for developmental success, a family needs to be fully committed to long-term physical and speech therapies, which should begin as soon as possible.

 Children with Down syndrome will also inevitably face intellectual challenges.
 Due to the chromosomal abnormality present, IQ is affected, which can make learning difficult.
 Though most people with Down syndrome won’t develop an education level consistent with their chronological age, they are still completely capable of excelling in certain areas.